Forget your good old PR. Digital community is the king.

 Everyone wants to be exclusive and first-blockchain-platform-leveraging-the-coolest-technology.
 However, you could probably get more creative than asking prospective investors to join the Whitelist hoping that they immediately feel privileged to get a dubious chance to apply to invest into something no one has ever heard about.
 How about making a slight effort to engage the audience just for a change?
 ‘I want Cointelegraph!’, is probably the most frequent request that I’m getting from nitty-witty CEOs.
 They all lusting it like crazy.
 But wait a minute, have you guys heard of Alexa rank?
 Not trying to demolish ‘the most read crypto media in the world’, but really there are tech media with higher rankings!
 I’m not even talking Techcrunch here.
 Turn to major Medium publications focused on tech that has been out there for much longer drawing in the enthusiast audience engaged in lively quality discussions.
 Now we’re talking audience engagement.
 Tokeneconomy, Consensys, Coinbase publications, as well as a bunch of other personal blogs are pretty legit.
 Trust me, your potential investors, enthusiasts and , most importantly investment funds, are all hanging out there.

 Any brand director in ‘so last season fiat industry’ would cry out loud, if he saw you trying to cut the costs on hiring a designer and instead using ‘some basic images just to fill up the space’.
 Remember, dummy, visuals aligned with your brand strategy are essential.
 ‘Okay, we’ll make stickers then!’
 Now you’re getting there.
-Remember I bragged about user engagement?
+Remember I mentioned about user engagement?
 How about launching a design contest — let people get creative, trust me the results will outperform your KPIs big time.
-I came across this one community quest run by an emerging platform Akropolis, with all sorts of those quizzes and riddles.
-The community engagement on their Telegram got really massive at some point, and I’m pretty sure they’re getting the most out of community-driven strategies in terms of technical implementation of the product as well.Mind the code

 Here is one of my favorites: ‘‘We’ll fill out the GitHub page later, no one can read that damn code anyway!’
 Well, you’re wrong, dummy.
 Get that code straight and make it pop out.
 And probably consider hiring CTO who won’t be telling you that the code is ‘private’: he probably doesn’t have it or your ICO is scam — unless that was your initial plan.
 Gone are the times when one could get away with copy pasting the lines of code or stealing from the rival’s page.
 And please, please do not announce the ICO start date, until you’re got that ERC-20 up and running.
 Cause there actually might be some people who would really want to transfer their precious bitcoins to buy your token.